-The Stamps Health Services (SHS) Laboratory provides professional phlebotomy services in support of research activities at Georgia Tech.
+Stamps Health Laboratory Services has contracted to perform phlebotomy services for the Research activities and their donors at Georgia Institute of Technology.
+The Laboratory staff will be available to conduct such draws as pre-arranged by scheduling.
 Researchers must have a current Institutional Review Board (IRB)-approved protocol in order to utilize these services, and blood donors must be enrolled students with Georgia Tech-issued identification.

-1. Scheduling:
+This policy is written to aid in the delivery of IRB (Institutional Review Board) mandated research curriculum.

+1. Specimen Collection and Transport:

-- On weekdays when the campus is open, the Stamps Health Services Laboratory offers phlebotomy services for research purposes at 15 minute intervals beginning at 9AM and ending no later than 11AM. - Time blocks must be reserved no later than the day before the anticipated draw(s).
-A 2-3 day advance notice is preferable.
-Call 404 / 894-1424 to schedule a phlebotomy appointment. - The pre-scheduled 15 minute block is utilized for one donor only; two donors require two 15 minute blocks, and so on.
-All time blocks are scheduled on a first call basis; no double booking is allowed. - In the event that a scheduled phlebotomy is delayed by the researcher by more than 10 minutes, it will be the responsibility of the researcher to reschedule the draw if the following time slots are full.
+- Scheduling: - On weekdays when the campus is open, SHS Laboratory offers phlebotomy services for research purposes beginning at 9AM and ending no later than 3:30 pm, EST. - Time blocks must be reserved no later than the day before the anticipated draw(s). - A 2-3 day advance notice is preferable. - Call 404 / 894-1424 to schedule a phlebotomy appointment. - When scheduling a draw, the Researcher shall provide the number of donors and volume of blood to be drawn from each donor. - All time blocks are scheduled on a first class basis.

+- No double booking is allowed. - If a scheduled phlebotomy is delayed by the researcher by more than 10 minutes, it will be the responsibility of the researcher to reschedule the draw if the following time slots are full. - The Researcher is responsible for transporting the collected specimen to its proper location.